 Okay, so your eLearning course is all wrapped up and ready to go – but what do you do now?
 Do you feel a strange sense of inertia?
 Like you should be doing something?
 You’re right.
-There are five things that it’s essential to do after you’ve completed your eLearning course design.
-Here they are:
+If you are creating eLearning programs at your company, this post is for you!
+There are five essential things to do after you’ve done with the development phase.

-Even if you’ve created a beautiful, functional, and effective eLearning course, you can’t leave it hidden in a dark corner, or buried somewhere in the murky underworld of your LMS.
-You have to COMMUNICATE it to your staff with a bit of an ‘elevator pitch’ as to why it’s worth doing.
+Even if you’ve created a beautiful, functional, and effective eLearning course, you can’t leave it hidden in a dark corner or buried somewhere in the murky underworld of your LMS.
+You have to COMMUNICATE it to your audience with a bit of an ‘elevator pitch’ as to why it’s worth doing.
 Oh, by the way, an automated email from the LMS with ‘NEW COURSE AVAILABLE’ doesn’t count.
-Sorry.
+Sorry!

 “The fact that just over half the workforce finished the course had nothing to do with technology or instructional design.
 It had to do with the motivation they got from their managers”

 Another important point is to emphasize the importance of active learning.
 Active learning allows students to become involved in their learning, relate the content to their own (or others) experiences, and apply it to their daily lives.
-Here is an idea for getting your learners interacting with each other a little more, and sharing their learning experiences: Run a forum.
+Here are some ideas for getting your learners interacting with each other a little more, and sharing their learning experiences: discussion forums, live sessions, and online group activities

 - Interaction allows learners to reflect on their opinions and encourages critical thinking.